-Once upon a midnight dreary, while I pondered,

-weak and weary,

-Over many a quaint and curious volume of forgotten

-lore While I nodded, nearly napping, suddenly there came

-a tapping,

-As of some one gently rapping, rapping at my

-chamber door -

-"Tis some visiter", I muttered, "tapping at my chamber door -

-Only this and nothing more."
+Once upon a midnight dreary, while I pondered, weak and weary, Over many a quaint and curious volume of forgotten lore -While I nodded, nearly napping, suddenly there came a tapping, As of some one gently rapping, rapping at my chamber door - "Tis some visiter", I muttered, "tapping at my chamber door -Only this and nothing more."

 Ah, distinctly I remember it was in the bleak December; And each separate dying ember wrought its ghost upon the floor.

-Eagerly I wished the morrow; - vainly I had sought to borrow

-From my books surcease of sorrow - sorrow for the lost Lenore -

-For the rare and radiant maiden whom the angels name Lenore -
+Eagerly I wished the morrow; - vainly I had sought to borrow From my books surcease of sorrow - sorrow for the lost Lenore -For the rare and radiant maiden whom the angels name Lenore -Nameless here for evermore.

-Nameless \here\ for evermore.

-And the silken, sad, uncertain rustling of each purple curtain

-Thrilled me - filled me with fantastic terrors never felt before;

-So that now, to still the beating of my heart, I stood repeating

-"Tis some visiter entreating entrance at my chamber door -

-Some late visiter entreating entrance at my chamber door; -
+And the silken, sad, uncertain rustling of each purple curtain Thrilled me - filled me with fantastic terrors never felt before; So that now, to still the beating of my heart, I stood repeating "Tis some visiter entreating entrance at my chamber door -Some late visiter entreating entrance at my chamber door; -

-This it is and nothing more."

-Presently my soul grew stronger; hesitating then no longer,

-"Sir", said I, "or Madam, truly your forgiveness I implore;

-But the fact is I was napping, and so gently you came rapping,

-And so faintly you came tapping, tapping at my chamber door,

-That I scarce was sure I heard you" - here I opened wide the door; -

-Darkness there and nothing more.
+Presently my soul grew stronger; hesitating then no longer, "Sir", said I, "or Madam, truly your forgiveness I implore; But the fact is I was napping, and so gently you came rapping, And so faintly you came tapping, tapping at my chamber door, That I scarce was sure I heard you" - here I opened wide the door; -Darkness there and nothing more.

-Deep into that darkness peering, long I stood there wondering, fearing,

-Doubting, dreaming dreams no mortal ever dared to dream before;

-But the silence was unbroken, and the stillness gave no token,

-And the only word there spoken was the whispered word, "Lenore?"
+Deep into that darkness peering, long I stood there wondering, fearing, Doubting, dreaming dreams no mortal ever dared to dream before; But the silence was unbroken, and the stillness gave no token, And the only word there spoken was the whispered word, "Lenore?"
 This I whispered, and an echo murmured back the word, "Lenore!"
 Merely this and nothing more.

-Back into the chamber turning, all my soul within me burning,
+Back into the chamber turning, all my soul within me

 Soon again I heard a tapping somewhat louder than before.

-"Surely", said I, "surely that is something at my window lattice;

-Let me see, then, what thereat is, and this mystery explore -

-Let my heart be still a moment and this mystery explore; -

-"Tis the wind and nothing more!"

-Open here I flung the shutter, when, with many a flirt and flutter,

-In there stepped a stately Raven of the saintly days of yore;

-Not the least obeisance made he; not a minute stopped or stayed he;

-But, with mien of lord or lady, perched above my chamber door -

-Perched upon a bust of Pallas just above my chamber door -

-Perched, and sat, and nothing more.

-Then this ebony bird beguiling my sad fancy into smiling,

-By the grave and stern decorum of the countenance it wore,

-"Though thy crest be shorn and shaven, thou", I said, "art sure no craven,

-Ghastly grim and ancient Raven wandering from the Nightly shore -

-Tell me what thy lordly name is on the Night's Plutonian shore!"

-Much I marvelled this ungainly fowl to hear discourse so plainly,

-Though its answer little meaning - little relevancy bore;

-For we cannot help agreeing that no living human being

-Ever yet was blessed with seeing bird above his chamber door -

-Bird or beast upon the sculptured bust above his chamber door,

-With such name as "Nevermore."

-But the Raven, sitting lonely on the placid bust, spoke only

-That one word, as if his soul in that one word he did outpour.

-Nothing farther then he uttered - not a feather then he fluttered -

-Till I scarcely more than muttered "Other friends have flown before -

-On the morrow \he\ will leave me, as my Hopes have flown before."
+"Surely", said I, "surely that is something at my window lattice; Let me see, then, what thereat is, and this mystery explore -Let my heart be still a moment and this mystery explore; -'Tis the wind and nothing more!"
+Open here I flung the shutter, when, with many a flirt and flutter, In there stepped a stately Raven of the saintly days of yore; Not the least obeisance made he; not a minute stopped or stayed he; But, with mien of lord or lady, perched above my chamber door -Perched upon a bust of Pallas just above my chamber door -Perched, and sat, and nothing more.
+Then this ebony bird beguiling my sad fancy into smiling, By the grave and stern decorum of the countenance it wore, "Though thy crest be shorn and shaven, thou", I said, "art sure no craven, Ghastly grim and ancient Raven wandering from the Nightly shore -Tell me what thy lordly name is on the Night's Plutonian shore!"

-Then the bird said "Nevermore."
+Quoth the Raven "Nevermore."